 Step 2: Feed canned pumpkin to your dog

 Don’t worry about losing any nutritional value from using canned pumpkin instead of fresh pumpkin.
-Canned is packed full of the same nutrients as fresh pumpkin.
-Plus canned pumpkin is a puree, so it is easy to mix right into your dog’s food.
+Canned pumpkin is packed full of the same nutrients as fresh pumpkin.
+Plus it’s a puree, so it is easy to mix right into your dog’s food.

 You can also give it to your dog as an added treat.

-But make sure that your canned pumpkin is organic.
-You also need to ensure that no added sugars are in the can.
+We’d recommend only giving your dog canned pumpkin that is organic.
+You also need to ensure that the can doesn’t include added sugars.

 We already mentioned canned pumpkin and fresh cooked pumpkin have many health benefits for dogs.
 But what about pumpkin seeds?